Walt Sweeney

-Walter Francis Sweeney (April 18, 1941 – February 2, 2013) was an American professional football player who was an offensive lineman in the American Football League (AFL) and National Football League (NFL).
-He played college football at Syracuse University, where he made the school's all-century team.
-He also played in the North-South Game and the College All-Star Game.
+Walter Francis Sweeney (April 18, 1941 – February 2, 2013) was an American professional football player who was a guard in the American Football League (AFL) and the National Football League (NFL).
+He played college football for the Syracuse Orange and was named to the school's all-century team.
+He also played in the North–South Bowl and the College All-Star Game.
 A first-round draft pick of the San Diego Chargers in 1963, Sweeney helped them win the AFL championship.